gx1400/3dprint_cr6_yaxislinearrail/README.md

 THIS PROJECT IS UNDER DEVELOPMENT

-This conversion method DOES require you to replace the Y-axis belt, but unlike some other
+This conversion method DOES require you to replace the Y-axis belt, but unlike some other projects doesn't require you to cut the rail.

 Required Supplies:
 - 2x 350mm long MGN rail with MGN12H carriage.
 [I bought this](https://smile.amazon.com/gp/product/B07SPQZ383/) because it was cheap and fast, I would recommend Hiwin.